House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cabinet Maker Saw

-A cabinet maker saw features a purposely built cabinet to house the motor and other components exposed in the contractor saw.
+A cabinet maker saw features a cabinet to house the motor and other components exposed in the contractor saw.
 These saws often use 3-horsepower motors and require a 240-volt circuit.
-These saws look nicer than the contractor saw, and they are more powerful, but they are much more expensive, permanent, and harder to maintain.
+They’re more attractive than contractor saws and are more powerful but much more expensive, permanent, and harder to maintain.

 a cabinet table saw